Periods of Hodge structures and special values of the gamma function: Abstract

 \section{Abstract}

-At the end of the 70s, Gross and Deligne conjectured that periods of geometric Hodge structures with multiplication by an abelian number field are products of values of the gamma function at rational numbers, with exponents determined by the Hodge decomposition.
-We prove an alternating variant of this conjecture for the cohomology groups of smooth, projective varieties over $\alg$ acted upon by a finite order automorphism, thus improving previous results of Maillot and R\"ossler.
-The proof relies on a product formula for periods of integrable connections due to Saito and Terasoma.
+At the end of the 70s, Gross and Deligne conjectured that periods of geometric Hodge structures with multiplication by an abelian number field are products of values of the gamma function at rational arguments, with exponents determined by the Hodge decomposition.
+We prove an alternating variant of this conjecture for smooth projective varieties acted upon by an automorphism of finite order, thus improving previous results of Maillot and R\"ossler.
+The proof relies on a product formula for periods of regular singular connections due to Saito and Terasoma.